The Bankrate promise

 - Find the right company.
 Most insurance companies do not advertise that they have non-owners insurance.
 Some companies do not offer non-owner insurance at all.

 - Obtain a quote.
 Some insurers will not issue a non-owner insurance policy over the phone or online, so you may have to get it in person with a broker or an agent.

 These companies offer non-owner insurance over the phone.

 After you receive quotes, be sure to carefully compare coverage and pricing options to find the best fit for you.

 Cost of non-owner insurance

 The cost of non-owner car insurance varies based on a number of different factors.
 Some, but not all, are marital status, credit score (in some states), age, location and driving record.

 With standard auto insurance, those factors plus the value of the car insured are considered.
 With non-owner car insurance, there is no specific vehicle insured, so the insurance company sets your rate by their estimate of how likely you are to cause an accident and use those factors to help determine the risk level.

 Frequently asked questions

-You might want to add non-owner coverage.
-It will protect you in case of an accident by adding liability coverage, personal injury protection and uninsured motorist coverage.
+If you find you are frequently borrowing the vehicle, or borrowing it for an extended period of time, you might want to add non-owner coverage.
+It will help protect you in case of an accident by adding liability coverage, personal injury protection and uninsured motorist coverage.